sib-swiss/rdf4j-readonly-sail/README.md

 just index position values.
 These keys are valid for comparison operators e.g. key 1 value "a" key 2 value "b" and key comparison (Long.compare) would match SPARQL value comparison.

+If all values in a store can be encoded in 64bits then we use this to further compress this data.
+We use a bitmap to make sure the store knows which of the possible values are actually used in the store.

 ## Partioned triple tables, with graph filters